ufosc/club-documents/Administrative/Guides/VicePresident.md

 ## Summary

 The best piece of advice I can offer is this: **be a good member**.
 Be engaged, do things in the club, make friends with the other members, and care.
-D